yildizmy/employee-management/README.md

 Sample Microservices with Spring Boot 3, Spring Cloud, FeignClient and Zipkin

 > [!NOTE]
-> To provide a clearer focus on the microservices architecture, some features, such as the database, services, and validation, have been omitted in this application and in-memory data is used.
+> To provide a clearer focus on the microservices architecture in this application, some features, such as database, services and validation have been omitted and in-memory data is used.
 <br/>

 ### Description